Ayanle5/Ayanle5/README.md

 </a>

 <h3 align="left">
   I am an aspiring software developer.
-I’m passionate about building cool things with code and always learning something new.<br>
+I’m passionate about building cool things with code and always learning something new.
   Feel free to connect with me!<br>
   Currently working on: Portfolio website <br>
   📧 Email: ayanle3645@gmail.com</a>